FACT0RN/FACT0RN/README.md

 scriptPubKey value that will allow you to earn mining rewards.

-From the project's root folder:
+From the projects root folder:

 ```
 src/factorn-wallet  -wallet=<wallet name>  -descriptors create